 Over the weekend (11/13), Chicago’s top business publication, Crain’s Chicago published an article headlined “Ariel Investments’ John Rogers is on a mission: Opening doors for minorities” written by Lynn Marek.
 The piece centers around Ariel Investments Founder/Chairman/CEO John Rogers Jr, a known figure in Chicago’s business and philanthropy circles.
-The gist of the article is that Mr. Rogers, who heads one of the largest African-American-led money management firm in the country, realizing that it’s lonely at the top, is looking to help open doors for others that might not have the same access.
+The gist of the article is that Mr. Rogers, who heads one of the largest African-American-led money management firm in the country, realizing that it’s lonely at the top especially as a black man, is looking to help open doors for other people of color that might not have the same access.

 Its a touchy subject to discuss, I know, but it’s something that needs to be discussed because further sweeping it under the rug will only make it continue to pile up.
 Earlier this year, Huffington Post’s executive editor (she has since resigned) posted this photo (below) on Twitter that garnered comments on the topic of diversity.

 If you’re somewhat tuned into Chicago’s philanthropy or who’s who scene or read Crains long enough, you’ll know that this crusade Mr. Rogers is on is not new news.
 Rogers along with former ComED CEO Frank Clark, Loop Capital CEO Jim Reynolds, Northern Trust Bank’s Lyle Logan, WVON’s Melody Spann Cooper and several other top black business leaders of Chicago established an organization called Business Leadership Council for the purpose of helping African American business owners and corporate professionals get business opportunities from public and private corporations for growth- a foot in the door so to speak.
 Another leading woman of color, Mellody Hobson has spoken about such issues and being mistaken for the help on national platforms.